 Sana Khareghani is currently the Head of the UK Government’s Office for AI – a joint DCMS/BEIS unit.
-Holding a BSc in Computer Science and MBA from Massachusetts Institute of Technology, Sana has over 20 years’ experience in technology and business across the private and public sectors in corporate, software engineering and management consulting roles.
+Holding a BSc in Computer Science and MBA from Massachusetts Institute of Technology, Sana has over 20 years experience in technology and business across the private and public sectors in corporate, software engineering, and management consulting roles.

 Assistant Director-General for the Social and Human Sciences of UNESCO

-Gabriela Ramos is the Assistant Director-General for the Social and Human Sciences of UNESCO, where she oversees the contributions of the institution to build inclusive and peaceful societies.
-Her agenda includes the achievement of social inclusion and gender equality, advancing youth development; promotion of values through sports; anti-racism and antidiscriminatory agenda and ethics of artificial inteligence.
-Her appointment at UNESCO allows her to continue supporting an agenda of inclusive growth, and the respect of human rights and human dignity.
+Gabriela Ramos is the Assistant Director-General for the Social and Human Sciences of UNESCO, where she oversees the contributions of the institution to building inclusive and peaceful societies.
+Her agenda includes the achievement of social inclusion and gender equality, advancing youth development; promotion of values through sports; anti-racism and antidiscriminatory agenda, and ethics of artificial intelligence.
+Her appointment at UNESCO allows her to continue supporting an agenda of inclusive growth and respect for human rights and human dignity.
 Prior to this position, Ms. Ramos served as the Chief of Staff and Sherpa to the G20/G7/APEC in the OECD, contributing to the global agenda as well as leading the OECD’s New Approaches to Economic Challenges, Inclusive Growth Initiative, Gender Strategy and the work on well-being and children.
 In 2019, she launched the Business for Inclusive Growth (B4IG) platform, bringing together 40 major multinational companies committed to reducing inequalities.
 Previously, she was Director of the OECD Office in Mexico and Latin America and a member of the Mexican foreign service.
 In 2013, she was decorated with the Ordre du Merit by the President of France.
-Her work to promote gender equality earned her the 2017 and 2018 Forbes Excellence award as well as being included as part of Apolitical’s 100 Most Influential People in Gender Policy in both 2018 and 2019.
-A Fulbright and Ford McArthur fellow, she is member of the board of the Paris Peace Forum, UNICEF Advisory Board, Steering Group of the International Gender Champions Paris Hub, Multi-Stakeholder Council to the Global Solutions Initiative, Lancet Commission on Gender-Based Violence and Maltreatment of Young People, and Lancet Commission on COVID-19.
+Her work to promote gender equality earned her the 2017 and 2018 Forbes Excellence awards as well as being included as part of Apolitical’s 100 Most Influential People in Gender Policy in both 2018 and 2019.
+A Fulbright and Ford McArthur fellow, she is a member of the board of the Paris Peace Forum, UNICEF Advisory Board, Steering Group of the International Gender Champions Paris Hub, Multi-Stakeholder Council to the Global Solutions Initiative, Lancet Commission on Gender-Based Violence and Maltreatment of Young People, and Lancet Commission on COVID-19.

 Governments 2 Panel: Government AI Strategy Panel